Optimization over Geodesics for Exact Principal Geodesic Analysis: Experiments

 for different values of the scalar $c$.
 For $c>0$, $S_c$ is an ellipsoid and it is equal to $\SSS^2$ in the case $c=1$.
 The surface $S_0$ is a cylinder and, for $c<0$, $S_c$ is hyperboloid.
 Consider the point $p=(0,0,1)$ and note that $p\in S_c$ for all $c$.
 The curvature of $S_c$ at $p$ is equal to $c$.
 Note in particular that for the cylinder case the curvature is zero; the cylinder locally has the geometry of the plane $\RR^2$ even though it informally seems to curve.

-We evenly distribute 20 points along two straight lines through the origin of the tangent space $T_pS_c$, project the points from $T_pS_c$ to the surface $S_c$, and perform linearized and exact PGA using the variance formulation \eqref{eq:var-pga-cost}.
+We evenly distribute 20 points along two straight lines through the origin of the tangent space $T_pS_c$, project the points from $T_pS_c$ to the surface $S_c$, and perform linearized and exact PGA.
 Figure~\ref{fig:low} illustrates the situation in $T_pS_{-1}$ and on $S_{-1}$ embedded in $\RR^3$, respectively.
+The lines are chosen in order to ensure the points are spread over areas of the surface with different geometry.
+This choice is made to illustrate the influence of the curvature; a more realistic example with points sampled from a Gaussian will be provided below.

 Since linearized PCA amounts to Euclidean PCA in $T_pS_c$, the first principal direction found using linearized PGA divides the angle between the lines for all $c$.
 In contrast to this, the variance and the first principal direction found using exact PGA are dependent on $c$.
 Table~\ref{table:low1} shows the angle between the principal directions found using the two methods, the variances and variance differences for different values of $c$.